City Shade: Street Tree Planting Program

 Request a Free Street Tree to be Planted at Your Home!

-The 2023 Application Period is open!
+The 2023 application period has closed.
 Residents of Port Angeles can apply online to request a free Street Tree Planting Permit and receive a free tree from the City Shade Nursery.
 Residents also have the option use their permit to plant a tree purchased on their own.
 Other opportunities to participate in this program include participation in tree-planting and distribution events, coordinating neighborhood street tree maintenance, and helping out at the City Shade Street Tree Nursery.
 All volunteers will be trained by experts to properly plant and maintain trees.

 Thank you for your interest in the City Shade Street Tree Program!
 Together, we can make our community a more beautiful, healthy, and vibrant place to live.
 Additional Permitting, Volunteer and Donation Information coming soon.
 Want to receive program information directly to your inbox?
 Click here to subscribe to City news and announcements via "Notify Me."